 On the other hand, dUCk Scarves, run by prolific Malaysian influencer Vivy Yusuf, launched a limited edition piece that costs upwards of RM 800 containing a Swarovski-studded skyline of Kuala Lumpur for the Miss Universe event.
 Within the first five minutes, the item was sold out.
 Additionally, this brand has since sold over 1 million scarves in 2018 from its launch in 2014.7

 The affluence and willingness of these Muslim shoppers to spend on premium materials outside of Malaysia is a sign that the Muslimah wants to make a statement with what they wear.
 Merchants can look towards offering these premium modest fashion items by sourcing their premium materials from countries that produce them.

-Looking to ship your products internationally into Malaysia?
+Looking for an eCommerce logistics provider to ship your products internationally into Malaysia?
 We specialise in end-to-end international shipments of goods for eCommerce merchants into Malaysia and other Southeast Asian countries.
 Have a chat with us to find out more!

 Muslim millenials no longer see hijabs and traditional Malay clothes as something that is old-fashioned.
 This is reflected in how dUCk Scarves position themselves as a “lifestyle brand for the modern city girl.”

 Like the aforementioned dUCk Scarves, Naelofar Hijab, founded by Muslimah influencer Neelofa, is another successful modest fashion brand that sells well in Malaysia.
 Their headscarves cost between RM 50 and RM 100 a pop, and they hit RM 50 million in the first year of operations, exceeding twice its initial target, and the sales increased by 30% the following year of operations in 2015.8